 Write Job Posts and Screening Questions Faster

 AI is genuinely useful for drafting job descriptions, screening questions, and outreach to candidates.
 You describe the role and it produces a solid first draft you refine.
-This removes the blank-page problem and gets a good listing live quickly, which matters when good candidates move fast.
+This removes the blank-page problem and gets a good listing live quickly, which matters when good candidates move fast and a role left undefined for two weeks is two weeks of lost applicants.
+Edit the draft to reflect your actual culture and needs so it does not read as generic.

 Speed Up the First-Pass Review